HideTake761/Terraform/README.md

 <br>
 <br>

 CI/CD Pipeline (via GitHub Actions):
+GitHub Actions was selected due to deep integration with the GitHub ecosystem.
+It can be configured through the GitHub UI and a YAML file which makes it much simpler to implement than alternatives like Jenkins or CircleCI.
 - Trigger: Push to the main branch
 - CI: Runs unit tests automatically
 - CD: If tests pass, it builds a Docker image and pushes it to Docker Hub